alirezatayebinejad/git-source/git commands.md

 || initializing project

 git init || this will make your directory a repository which means git will track any changes

+|| workflow

+git status || show untracked or staged files that are changed git add fileName || to add files to stage area git commit =m "your message here" || to commit changes and create a snapshot of files git commit -a -m "yout message here" || to commit all without staging them git rm filename || removing file in directory and staging area git mv aFilename to thisFilename || renaming files git diff || see changes of files contents git diff --staged ||see changes of files contents that are staged git log || to see history of the commits git show commit-hash || to see what has changed in this commit git show head~2 || to see what has changed in 2 commits before git show head~2:fileAdress || to see what has changed in a file in 2 commits before git restore --staged fileName || get a file changes out of the stagged area git checkout commit-hash || this will go back to a commite for you to checkout git checkout master || this will go to the last commit in master branch make it the head

+|| branches

+git branch || list all the branches git branch branchName || create another branch called branchName git checkout branchName || to move to another branch git merge branchName || to merge and bring all code from branchName to current branch git -d branchName || to delete a branch if it already has been pushed and merged with the remote branche git -D branchName || to delete a branch no matter what